merenlab/anvio/anvio/docs/programs/anvi-export-items-order.md

-This program, as one might think, allows you to export a %(misc-data-item-orders)s, outputing a %(misc-data-item-orders-txt)s.
+This program, as one might think, allows you to export a %(misc-data-items-order)s, outputing a %(misc-data-items-order-txt)s.

 You can export one of the item orders in a %(profile-db)s, %(pan-db)s, or %(genes-db)s as follows: